Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Methods

 3BPA: For the 3BPA dataset, we also utilize a 5~\AA{} cutoff~\citep{LinearACE}.
 The training set contains 500 structures, with 10\% reserved for validation.
 Testing is performed on four separate subsets corresponding to temperatures of 300~K, 600~K, 1200~K, and a dihedral scan, comprising 1,669; 2,138; 2,139; and 7,047 structures, respectively.

 Water: For the liquid water dataset~\citep{benchmark-h2o}, a cutoff of 6~\AA{} is applied.
 Following the protocol used in CAMP~\citep{CAMP}, the dataset is split into 1,432 configurations for training, 79 for validation, and 81 for testing.
-The dipole moment ($\mu$) and polarizability ($\alpha$) for various water systems were taken from Ref.~\citep{SA-GPR}.
+The dipole moment ($\mu$) and polarizability ($\alpha$) for various water systems were taken from ref.~\citep{SA-GPR}.
 Values of $\mu$ and $\alpha$ for molecules such as $\mathrm{H_2O}$, $(\mathrm{H_2O})_2$, and $\mathrm{H_5O_2}^+$ were calculated using the coupled cluster singles and doubles (CCSD) method with the d-aug-cc-pVTZ basis set.
 For liquid water, the dataset was generated using the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional together with ultra-soft pseudopotentials (USPPs).
 A cutoff of 6~\AA\ was employed for training the dipole and polarizability models, except for $(\mathrm{H_2O})_2$, for which a cutoff of 10~\AA\ was used.
 The training and validation splits were either 500:500 or 700:300.
 The dataset employed for IR and Raman simulations comprises 1,888 structures calculated using the strongly constrained and appropriately normed (SCAN) functional.
 Our model attains a RMSE of 2.43meV/atom for energy, 30.97meV/\AA\ for forces, and 1.00 meV/atom for virials.
 The train-test split follows the TNEP scheme~\citep{TNEP}, with 1,510 structures used for training and 378 for testing, and an additional 10\% of the training set reserved for validation.
+The MD system simulated consists of 512 water molecules, corresponding to a density of 1 $\mathrm{g/cm^3}$.
+A time step of 1 fs was employed, and temperature control is maintained using a Nosé-Hoover thermostat.

 GAP17 and GAP20: In the GAP17 dataset~\citep{GAP17}, a 5~\AA{} cutoff is used.
 The training subset includes 4,080 structures, with 10\% held out for validation purposes, while the test set contains 450 configurations.
 Similarly, the GAP20 dataset~\citep{GAP20} applies the same cutoff, with a total of 6088 structures in dataset.
 Of these, 10\% are used for validation and an additional 10\% for testing.